NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 ## Split Panes (iTerm)

-You to divide a tab into many rectangular panes, each of which is a different terminal session.
+You can divide a tab into many rectangular panes, each of which is a different terminal session.

 ### Split Pane Shortcuts